LeNPaul/portfolio-jekyll-theme/projects/proj-8.md

 ##### Poole, S. Retro Rock and Heavy History. *Global Metal Music and Culture: Current Directions in Metal Studies*, 2016.
 ##### Rampton, M. Kerrang: Inside The World Of Extreme Metal Logos. https://www.kerrang.com/features/inside-the-world-of-extreme-metal-logos, 2018.
 ##### Spracklen, K. and B. Spracklen. *The Evolution of Goth Culture: The Origins and Deeds of the New Goths*, 2018.
+##### Spracklen, K. Ch.
+6: Manowar: True Metal Warriors.
+In Metal Music and the Re-Imagining of Masculinity, Place, Race, and Nation, 2020.
 ##### Stinson, L. Wired: The Beauty and Total Illegibility of Extreme Metal Logos. https://www.wired.com/2015/10/the-beauty-and-total-illegibility-of-extreme-metal-logos, 2015.
 ##### Sturman, J., ed. *The SAGE International Encyclopedia of Music and Culture*, 2019.
 ##### Taylor, M. Eternal Defiance: Celtic Identity and the Classical Past in Heavy Metal.
 In K.F.B.
 Fletcher and O. Umurhan, ed.
 Introduction: Where Metal and Classics Meet.
 In *Classical Antiquity in Heavy Metal Music*, 2020.